leptos-rs/leptos/docs/book/src/ssr/README.md

 # Part 2: Server Side Rendering

-The second part of the book is all about how to turn your beautiful UI's into full-stack, "Universal" Rust + Leptos powered websites and applications.
+The second part of the book is all about how to turn your beautiful UIs into full-stack Rust + Leptos powered websites and applications.

-As you read in the last chapter, there are some limitations to using Client-Side Rendered Leptos apps - over the next few chapters, you'll see how we can overcome those limitations and get the best performance and SEO out of your Leptos apps.
+As you read in the last chapter, there are some limitations to using client-side rendered Leptos apps - over the next few chapters, you'll see how we can overcome those limitations and get the best performance and SEO out of your Leptos apps.

-Let's see how we can use the full power of Leptos and Rust on the server to make your next cutting-edge application!

 ```admonish info